kepet19/SimpleMaven/README.md

 ![](video_create_javafx_project.gif)

 # How to run maven projects
-you have to `$ mvn clean compile` before you can run most of the projects the command for running a chosen class is like this.
+you have to run this command first `$ mvn clean compile` before you can run most of the projects.
+the command for running a chosen class is like this.
 ```bash
 $ mvn exec:java -D"exec.mainClass"="org.sample.App"
 ```